RPB543/port-react-rpb/README.md

 .

 ## Questions
-If you have any question please check out my GitHub https://github.com/RPB543
+If you have any question please check out my GitHub https://github.com/RPB543.
+Link to old repo is here: https://github.com/RPB543/portfolio-react-rpb